OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ##### Sub-documents follow links

-If a link is present in a given sub-path the cloud will attempt to automatically follow and link and continue applying the path on the new resource.
+If a link is present in a given sub-path the cloud will attempt to automatically follow the link and continue applying the path on the new resource.

 For example, if the document stored at `/resources/234` is: